Jim Anderson (American football)

 Jim Anderson (born February 23, 1947) is an American former football player and coach.

 He served as the head football coach at the University of Missouri at Rolla—now known as the Missouri University of Science and Technology—from 1992 to 1998.
-Anderson played college football at the University of Missouri and was selected by the Philadelphia Eagles in the 1969 NFL/AFL draft.
+Anderson played college football at the University of Missouri and was selected 107th overall in the fifth round by the Philadelphia Eagles in the 1969 NFL/AFL draft.